Theme restaurant: History

-Modern restaurants date to back to eighteenth century France.
+Modern restaurants date back to eighteenth century France.
 By the early nineteenth century, they had been introduced in America.
 In the late 1800s, restaurants began using theming to differentiate themselves from increasing competition.
 In the 1890s, at least three different elaborately themed nightclubs were operating in Paris, using themes of death, hell, and heaven.
 Similar restaurants soon opened in New York City.

 In the early twentieth century, so-called “programmatic” or “mimetic” style structures became popular for restaurants, including buildings shaped like vehicles, animals, and even the food they served.
-This theming was largely a response to the growing popularity of the automobile, as the buildings themselves became advertisements aimed at passing motorists.
+This theming was largely a response to the growing usage of the automobile, as the buildings themselves became advertisements aimed at passing motorists.
 Beginning in the 1920s, a number of novelty architecture buildings were constructed in and around Hollywood, including the famous Brown Derby restaurants and Bulldog Cafe.

 Restaurants such as Clifton's Cafeteria also started playing with grand decorations based on non-traditional "kitschy" themes, and movies helped fuel the desire by the average American to travel the Pacific.
 Ernest Raymond Beaumont Gantt opened Don the Beachcomber, generally recognized as the first tiki bar, in Los Angeles in the 1930s.
 Along with a neighbor, he collected old fishing nets, driftwood, and other ephemera from local beaches, and added bamboo and masks to theme his restaurant and evoke the South Pacific and Polynesian culture.
 Around the same time, another archetypal bar, Trader Vic's, was created by Victor Bergeron in Oakland, California.
 Tiki culture became very popular in 1950s America, and Polynesian themed restaurants had spread to London by the early 1960s, and further into Europe and Asia by the 1970s.

 Though not the first theme park, the opening of Disneyland in 1955 popularized the idea of an amusement park combining multiple named areas (“lands”) with different themes.
 The term "theme park" came into use circa 1960, likely to describe the many parks built across the United States and around the world following Disneyland's success.
 As theming became more popular, the word was applied to other types of attractions, including "theme restaurant" and "themed hotels."